fury-gl/fury/docs/source/posts/2023/2023-08-07-week-10-joaodellagli.rst

 So how did it go?
 -----------------
-Fortunately, for the cleaning part, I didn't have any trouble.
-The most complicated part was to write the tests, as this is something that requires attention to understand what I needs to be testes, exactly.
+Fortunately, for the cleaning part, I didn't have any trouble, and my PR is finally ready for review!
+The most complicated part was to write the tests, as this is something that requires attention to understand what needs to be tested, exactly.
 As for the UI part, I managed to have a slider working for the intensity, however, it was crashing the whole program for a reason, so I decided to leave this idea behind for now.
 Below, an example of how this should work: